starlake-ai/starlake/docs/docs/0800-cli/kafkaload.md

 ## Description

-Two modes are available: The batch mode and the streaming mode.
+Two modes are available : The batch mode and the streaming mode.

 ### Batch mode
 In batch mode, you start the kafka (off)loader regurarly and the last consumed offset